nczmoo/dcs100/readme.md

-    x theres not enough contrast between armor bar bg and when its empty x grace if you die (50% gold instead of 100% gold) x flash health bar when you're hit  (did shake instead)
+    x theres not enough contrast between armor bar bg and when its empty x grace if you die (50% gold instead of 100% gold) x flash health bar when you're hit  (did shake instead) x replace enter and exit buttons with forward and backward images
+    x key icon needs to be brighter (barely visible on store) x be able to unlock more lines
+    x give the player a mulligan when they die the first time and let them keep their gold (but make sure they know its only that time)

     checkboxes look weird
     sound